Sustainable Future Award – Amplifying Voices for the Environment

 Malakunas emphasises that receiving the Award was “an extremely important event that gave strength, at a crucial moment, to our efforts to protect and support Delikado’s participants, who were vulnerable to slander or even physical attacks from the powerful politicians whom they exposed in the film.”

-Amanda Maple-Brown presents the Sustainable Future Award at the Sydney Film Festival 2024 Closing Night Ceremony
+Amanda Maple-Brown presents the Sustainable Future Award at the 2025 Closing Night Ceremony

 The Sustainable Future Award was established by actress, producer, and donor Amanda Maple-Brown.
 Maple-Brown’s generous financial support is an example of the ways passion and philanthropy come together to shape a better future for all.